ICE 1100 Standard

 This effort resulted in the publication of a document entitled Defining Features of Quality Certification and Assessment-Based Certificate Programs, which highlights the similarities and differences between the two types of programs.

-Based on the recommendations of the Certificate Task Force, the ICE Board established the Main Committee for Assessment-Based Certificate Programs in January 2008 and charged the committee with developing a national standard for assessment-based certificate programs.
+Based on the recommendations of the Certificate Task Force, the ICE Board established the Main Committee for Assessment-Based Certificate Programs and charged the committee with developing a national standard for assessment-based certificate programs.

 The 41-member Main Committee, which first met in February 2008, included representatives from the following key stakeholder groups:

 - users (individuals or organizations that use assessment-based certificate programs in some capacity, such as individuals who participate in such programs, employers, public advocacy organizations, accrediting bodies, and organizations that award continuing education credit);

 - government (any government agency having jurisdiction over assessment-based certificate programs or which uses assessment-based certificate programs in some capacity); and

 - general interest (an individual or organization directly impacted by certificate programs, e.g., consultants or vendors who provide services to the certificate industry, but do not fall under any other category).

 The ICE 1100 Standard was approved as an American National Standard on March 25.

 A committee was formed to develop an accreditation program based on this standard.

 A pilot program was conducted, and the Assessment-based Certificate Accreditation Council (ACAC) finalized the process by which assessment-based certificate programs may be accredited to the ICE 1100 Standard.